 Increased undergraduate enrollment leaves little availability of on-campus housing for graduate and professional students.
-Case Western Reserve University, however, owns off-campus property for these students.
+However, Case Western Reserve University owns property for these students.
 As yet another alternative, students—alone or shared—often find apartments, two-family houses, rooms in private homes and single-family houses.

 Much of this outside housing is in beautiful residential neighborhoods close to CWRU.
 Often these areas are within walking or biking distance.
 International students struggling to locate housing may find help through International Student Services.

 An average two-bedroom apartment near the CWRU campus costs about $850 per month.
-A great advantage of living near campus is the availability of numerous public transportation options, including buses and shuttles to and from the local neighborhoods.
+A great advantage of living near campus is the availability of numerous public transportation options, including free campus shuttles and metropolitan transit buses to and from the local neighborhoods.
 The University Circle location is also a bonus.
 It boasts 550 parklike acres nestled in a vibrant urban environment.

 The Office of Housing, Residence Life and Greek Life hosts our Off-Campus Housing Listing Service.
 The service contains apartment and housing listings that are located within a short distance from campus.
 If you have any questions, please call 216.368.3780.

 Triangle Towers, operated by the CWRU Office of Commercial Development, is the premier graduate and professional student housing facility on campus.
 A short walk from academic buildings, the Triangle offers easy access to all CWRU graduate and professional schools, University Hospitals, and the Cleveland Clinic.